willystawn/airdrop-task-tracker/README.md

     *   For testing, you might need to manually create a user in your Supabase dashboard (Authentication -> Users -> Add User) and then ensure a corresponding entry exists in `public.profiles` (or rely on the `handle_new_user` trigger if you enabled Supabase Auth sign-ups).
 Then, copy the User ID (UUID) from the Supabase dashboard.

 2.  **Main Interface (Feature Management Page)**:
     *   **Add New Task**: Click the "Add New Task" button.
-Fill in the details, including title, description, reset category, specific reset parameters (days/hours if applicable), tags, and sub-tasks.
+Fill in the details, including title, description, reset category (including "Ended"), specific reset parameters (days/hours if applicable), tags, and sub-tasks.
     *   **Manage Tags**: Expand the "Manage Tags" section to add new global tags with randomly assigned colors or delete existing ones.
 These tags can then be applied to tasks.
     *   **Filtering and Sorting**: Use the controls to filter tasks by search term, category, or selected tags.
 Sort tasks by various criteria like creation date, title, or next reset time.
     *   **Task Interaction**:
-        *   Click the circle/check icon to toggle task completion.
+        *   Click the circle/check icon to toggle task completion (disabled for "Ended" tasks).
         *   Expand a task to see its description, sub-tasks, tags, and reset information.
-        *   Toggle sub-task completion individually.
+        *   Toggle sub-task completion individually (disabled for "Ended" sub-tasks).
         *   Edit or delete tasks using the icons that appear on hover.
     *   **Logout**: Click the logout icon to clear your session.